bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

 level in the target, restore the database into the RDS if the RDS has no tables at all, delete deploy.sh and other scripts that are unnecesary in the target.
-You should review these scripts because you will likely need to create similar ones.
+You should review these scripts because you will likely need to create similar ones for your projects.

     cat .ebextensions/01movefiles.config
     cat .ebextensions/02database_setup.config